JuanCarlosBio/JuanCarlosBio/README.md

 ---

 ```
-Hello GitHub world, my name is Juan Carlos, I am from Canary Islands and I like programming in R and biology
+Hello GitHub world, my name is Juan Carlos, I am from Canary Islands and I like programming and biology
 Graduate in Biology University of La Laguna, Tenerife 2019-2022 (ULL)
 Currently doing a Master Degree in Bioinformatics Valencian International University (VIU)
 ```